ThomasObenaus/sokar/doc/ScalerModes.md

 ## Nomad Data-Center (on AWS instances)

-In this mode sokar is able to control the scale of the nomad nodes but only in case they are running on AWS EC2 instances whose amount is managed by a AWS AutoScalingGroup (ASG).
+In this mode sokar is able to control the scale of the nomad nodes but only in case they are running on AWS EC2 instances whose amount is managed by an AWS AutoScalingGroup (ASG).
 To be precise sokar manages the count of nodes that are running for one nomad data-center.

 This means if due to the currently active scaling alerts an **up-scaling** is necessary, sokar will create new AWS EC2 instances by incrementing the ASG by the calculated amount of additionally needed instances.